Scotland is the perfect country for anyone looking to move abroad. There are so many pros and cons of moving to Scotland.

 Want to try some Irn Bru and see how great it is?
 Buy it here, and let me know if you love it as much as I do!

 Is Scotland safe?

 Scotland is a very safe country to travel and live in.
-During the two years I lived there, not once did I ever feel like I was in danger.
+During the two years I lived there, I never felt like I was in danger.
 There are some shady areas in the larger cities that you should avoid, like Niddrie, Wester Hails, MuirHouse and Pilton in Edinburgh.

 Before you move to Scotland, you need to pay a one-time immigration health surcharge when you apply for your temporary work visa.
-As of 2019, it costs £300.
-But, unlike some countries (I’m looking at you, America!) after you’ve paid this fee, all the healthcare in Scotland is free.
+As of 2019, it costs £300 each year of your working holiday (2-year max stay).
+But, unlike in some countries, after you’ve paid this fee, all the healthcare in Scotland is free.